What Else Science Requires of Time

 Yet what we do already know from experiments is that the apparent speed at which the collapse process sweeps through space, cleaning the fuzz away, is faster than light.
 This cuts against the grain of relativity in which light sets an absolute limit for speed (Andrew Pontzen).

-According to the Copenhagen Interpretation, during any measurement, the initial state of the system changes so abruptly after the measurement that, from the new state, the prior state cannot be deduced.
+During the collapse, one of the possible values for the measurement becomes the actual specific value, and the other possibilities are deleted.
+And quantum information is lost.
+According to the Copenhagen Interpretation, during any measurement, from full knowledge of the new state, the prior state cannot be deduced.
 Different initial states may transition into the same final state.
 So, time reversibility fails.
+There can be no un-collapsing.

 When a measurement occurs, it is almost correct to explain this as follows: At the beginning of the measurement, the system “could be in any one of various possibilities, we’re not sure which.”
 But not quite.
-Strictly speaking, before the measurement is made the system is in a superposition of multiple states, one for each possible outcome of the measurement, with each outcome having a fixed probability of occurring; and the measurement itself is a procedure that removes the superposition and realizes just one of those states.
+Strictly speaking, before the measurement is made the system is in a superposition of multiple states, one for each possible outcome of the measurement, with each outcome having a fixed probability of occurring as determined by quantum theory; and the measurement itself is procedure that removes the superposition and randomly realizes just one of those states.
 Informally, this is sometimes summarized in the remark that measurement turns the situation from fuzzy to definite.

-For an instant, a measurement on an electron can say it is there at this specific place, but immediately afterward it becomes fuzzy again, and once again there is no single truth about where an electron is precisely, but only a single truth about the probability for finding the electron in some region, if a sufficiently precise measurement were made.
+For an instant, a measurement on an electron can say it is there at this specific place, but immediately afterward it becomes fuzzy again, and once again there is no single truth about where an electron is precisely, but only a single truth about the probabilities for finding the electron in various places if certain kinds of measurements were to be made.

-Many opponents of the Copenhagen Interpretation have reacted this way:
+Many opponents of the Copenhagen Interpretation have reacted in this way:

 In the wake of the Solvay Conference (in 1927), popular opinion within the physics community swung Bohr’s way, and the Copenhagen approach to quantum mechanics settled in as entrenched dogma.
 It’s proven to be an amazingly successful tool at making predictions for experiments and designing new technologies.
 But as a fundamental theory of the world, it falls woefully short (Sean Carroll).

-Those who want to avoid having to bring consciousness of the measurer into quantum physics and who want to restore time-reversibility and determinism typically recommend adopting a different interpretation of quantum mechanics that changes how measurement is understood.
+Those who want to avoid having to bring consciousness of the measurer into quantum physics and who want to restore time-reversibility and determinism and conservation of quantum information typically recommend adopting a different interpretation of quantum mechanics that changes how measurement is understood.
 Einstein had a proposal, the Hidden Variable Interpretation.
 He hoped that by adding new laws specifying the behavior of so-called “underlying variables” affecting the system, then determinism, time-reversibility, and information conservation would be restored, and there would be no need to speak of a discontinuous collapse of the wave function during measurement.
+The “spookiness” would be gone.
+Also, quantum probabilities would be epistemological; they would be caused by our lack of knowledge of the hidden variables.
 Einstein’s proposal never gathered much support.

-The Many-Worlds Interpretation is one of the most popular replacements for the Copenhagen Interpretation.
-This proposal removes the radical distinction between the measurer and what is measured and replaces it with a continuously evolving wave function for the combined system of measurement process plus measurer.
-The laws of the Many-Worlds Interpretation are time-reversible and deterministic, and there is no need for the anti-realist stance.
-It is also called the Everettian interpretation.
+The Many-Worlds Interpretation is frequently called the Everettian interpretation for its founder Hugh Everett III.
 It implies that, during any measurement having some integer number n of possible outcomes, the universe splits instantaneously into n copies of itself, each with a different outcome.
-If we find that 8 is the value we see for the outcome of our own measuring apparatus, then the counterparts of us living in the other universes see outcomes other than 8.
+If a measurement can produce any value from 0 to 10, and we find that “8” is the value we see for the outcome of our own measuring apparatus, then the counterparts of us who live in the other universes and who have the same memories as we have see outcomes other than “8”.
 Clearly, the weirdness of the Copenhagen interpretation has been traded for a new kind of weirdness.

-In the Many-Worlds interpretation, there is no access from one universe to another.
-They exist “in parallel.”
-Information is conserved in the multiverse as a whole, but not within any single universe.
-If we had access to all information about all the many worlds (the multiverse’s wave function) and had unlimited computational capacity, then we could see that the multiverse of many worlds evolves deterministically and time-reversibly and that the wave function for the multiverse never collapses discontinuously.
-A measurement need not involve a conscious measurer, nor even a measurement apparatus.
-A measurement does not produce a discontinuous transition of the wave function, a discontinuous change from one state of the universe to another.
-In a single universe, the ideally best available information provides only the probability of a measurement outcome, a probability that must be less than 1.
-So, in this sense, probability remains at the heart of our world.
-(By the way, this multiverse theory requires a different multiverse from the multiverse theory of chaotic inflation for the Big Bang.
-That multiverse is described here.)
+In the Many-Worlds interpretation, there is no access from one world to another.
+They exist “in parallel” and not within the same physical space, so any two are neither far from nor close to each other.
+Information is conserved, but not within any single universe.
+If we had access to all information about all the many worlds (the multiverse’s wave function) and had unlimited computational capacity, then we could see that the multiverse of many worlds evolves deterministically and time-reversibly and see that the wave function for the multiverse never collapses discontinuously.
+Unfortunately, nobody can know the exact wave function for the entire multiplicity of universes.
+In a single universe, the ideally best available information can be used to predict only the probability of a measurement outcome, a probability that must be less than 1.
+So, in this sense, probability remains at the heart of our own world.

 Heisenberg’s Uncertainty Principle

-The Heisenberg uncertainty principle for time plus energy implies that the uncertainties in the simultaneous measurements of time and energy in either energy emission or energy absorption must obey the inequality ΔE Δt ≥ h/4π.
-Here ΔE is the (standard deviation of the) uncertainty in the energy. Δt is the uncertainty in the time. h is Planck’s constant. Δt is the uncertainty of the duration of the measurement of energy.
-These uncertainties are produced over a collection of measurements because any single measurement has (in principle and not counting practical measurement error) a precise value and is not “fuzzy” or uncertain.
+These uncertainties are detected over a collection of measurements because any single measurement has (in principle and not counting practical measurement error) a precise value and is not “fuzzy” or uncertain.
 Repeated measurements necessarily produce a spread in values that reveal the fuzzy, wavelike characteristics of the phenomenon being measured, and these measurements collectively obey the Heisenberg inequality.
-Philosophers of physics do not agree on whether Δt is a lack of precision in nature herself, as the Copenhagen Interpretation implies, or is a lack of knowledge of precise results in measurements or some inevitable disturbance during measuring.
-Heisenberg himself thought of his uncertainty principle as being about how the measurer necessarily disturbs the measurement.
+Heisenberg himself thought of his uncertainty principle as being about how the measurer necessarily disturbs the measurement and not about how nature itself does not have definite values.

-One very significant implication of these remarks about the uncertainty principle for time and energy is that there can be violations in the classical law of the conservation of energy.
-That law says the total energy of a closed and isolated system is always conserved and can only change its form but not disappear or increase.
-A falling rock has energy of motion during its fall to the ground, but when collides with the ground the energy changes its form by heating the ground and the rock and creating the sound energy of the collision.
-This classical law can be violated by ΔE for a time Δt, as described by Heisenberg’s Uncertainty Principle.
-Quantum theory does contain a more sophisticated law of conservation of energy than this.
+One other significant implication of these remarks about the uncertainty principle for time and energy is that there can be violations in the classical law of the conservation of energy.
+The classical law says the total energy of a closed and isolated system is always conserved and can only change its form but not disappear or increase.
+A falling rock has kinetic energy of motion during its fall to the ground, but when it collides with the ground, the kinetic energy changes its form by heating the ground, heating the rock, and creating the sound energy of the collision.
+No energy is lost in the process.
+This classical law can be violated in two ways: (1) if the universe (or the isolated system being studied) expands in volume, and (2) by being violated by an amount ΔE for a time Δt, as described by Heisenberg’s Uncertainty Principle.
 The classical law is often violated for very short time intervals and is less likely to be violated as the time interval increases.
-Some philosophers of physics have described this as something coming from nothing.
-The quantum vacuum, however, is not really nothing, as is explained in the following sub-section.
+Some philosophers of physics have described this violation as something coming from nothing and something disappearing into nothing.
+The quantum “nothing” or quantum vacuum, however, is not really what classical philosophers call “nothing,” Quantum theory (rather than quantum mechanics) does contain a more sophisticated law of conservation of energy that has no violations and that accounts for the deviations from the classical law.

 Quantum Foam